Rahul0911/Shoe_LLama/README.md

 # Shoe-Llama

-We will be custom training on of the Llama models
+We will be custom training one of the Llama models